 Enya is a wonderful Chinook, pretty, loyal, sociable and like her foster brother, exceptionally smart.
 There is not a door in the house that she doesn't know how to open and of course she likes to teach her canine friends how to acquire such skills.

 Enya is very friendly and likes to meet all new animals on the farm.
 She is so enthusiastic that sometimes we have to keep newbies from her to prevent them from being overwhelmed with her love!
-Eventually she gets to meet all residents and guests of the farm and they all love her as much as she loves.
+Eventually she gets to meet all residents and guests of the farm and they all love her as much as she loves them.
 Overall, Enya is an amazingly healthy young lady, with good hips (OFA) and healthy eyes.

 Genetic testing shows that Enya is genetically more diverse than the average Chinook as she comes from a line of breeding that was geared towards generating genetic vigor and hence greater overall health.
 Enya is also free of all tested genetic disorders.